SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 These kinds of properties are called :newTerm:`type properties`.

-Type properties are useful for defining values that are universal to *all* instances of a particular type.
-This might be a constant property that all instances can use (like a static constant in C), or a variable property that stores a value that is global to all instances of that type (like a static variable in C).
+Type properties are useful for defining values that are universal to *all* instances of a particular type, such as a constant property that all instances can use (like a static constant in C), or a variable property that stores a value that is global to all instances of that type (like a static variable in C).